Markets Right Now: US stocks open slightly higher

 9:35 a.m.

-Stocks are opening modestly higher on Wall Street, led by gains in technology companies and banks.
+Stocks are opening modestly higher on Wall Street, led again by gains in banks and technology companies.

-Apple climbed 1.2 percent in early trading, and State Street gained 1 percent.
+JPMorgan Chase rose 1 percent in the first few minutes of trading Tuesday and Advanced Micro Devices jumped 1.8 percent.

-Elsewhere, some companies were making sharp moves after reporting their latest quarterly results.
+Streaming music service Pandora rose 4.6 percent after naming a new CEO.
+Roger Lynch had been head of Dish's streaming video service.